Apocentre/xoshiro/README.md

 ## What is this?

 A pseudo-random-number-generator module implemented in N-API.
+[Here](http://prng.di.unimi.it/) is all about the algorithms.

 ## Requirements